IXO (IXO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 IXO Historical Price

-According to the latest data gathered on IXO live price page, the current price of IXO is 0.0070186USD.
-The circulating supply of IXO(IXO) is 86.64M IXO , giving it a market capitalization of $608.08K.
+According to the latest data gathered on IXO live price page, the current price of IXO is 0.01040882USD.
+The circulating supply of IXO(IXO) is 86.64M IXO , giving it a market capitalization of $901.69K.

 The IXO Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IXO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.